 The latter is plagued\footnote{For possible exceptions see \cite{Mukohyama:2009tp}.} by caustics formation, see e.g. \cite{Babichev:2016jzg}.
 It is interesting to investigate whether transition between different branches can help to alleviate the problem.
-Moreover, fluid-like irrotational dust also appears in the projectable Ho\v{r}ava-Lifshitz gravity \cite{Horava:2009uw,Blas:2009qj,Blas:2009yd,Mukohyama:2009mz} and in some other quantum gravity scenarios, like \cite{Zlosnik:2018qvg}.
+Moreover, fluid-like irrotational dust also appears in the projectable Ho\v{r}ava-Lifshitz gravity \cite{Horava:2009uw,Blas:2009qj,Blas:2009yd,Mukohyama:2009mz} and in some other quantum gravity scenarios, like \cite{Chamseddine:2014nxa,Zlosnik:2018qvg}.
 It is intriguing to investigate whether one could trace the origin of this dust of quantum gravity to disformal transformations.
+Interestingly, mimetic gravity extended by higher derivatives may realise conceptually interesting scenario of limiting curvature and model effective dynamics of loop quantum gravity, see e.g. \cite{Chamseddine:2016uef,Chamseddine:2016ktu,Bodendorfer:2017bjt,Langlois:2017hdf,BenAchour:2017ivq,Yoshida:2018kwy,Bodendorfer:2018ptp,Brahma:2018dwx}.
 One may speculate that the presence of the branches $Y^i_{\star}(\phi)$ may help to solve some problems within quantum gravity, like topological transitions.
 However, it is also not clear how to treat the presence of the branches in realm of quantum field theories.

 On the other hand, mimetic DM allows for a simple UV-completion \cite{Babichev:2017lrx}.
 Whereas it is not entirely clear whether such a completion exists in the presence of branches $Y^i_{\star}(\phi)$ and solutions with spacelike gradients.